hbctraining/DGE_workshop/lessons/DGE_workflow.md

 **Step 1: Estimate the dispersion for each gene separately**

 To model the dispersion based on expression level (mean normalized counts of replicates), the dispersion for each gene is estimated using maximum likelihood estimation.
-Given the normalized count values of the replicates, the most likely estimate of dispersion is calculated.
+In other words, given the normalized count values of the replicates, the most likely estimate of dispersion is calculated.

 **Step 2: Fit a curve to the the gene estimates given expression strength**